MarioNavarro2810/Hospital-readmissions.-End-to-end-SQL-Python-PowerBI-Project/README.md

      - **Chi-square test (χ²)** for associations between categorical variables (e.g., diagnosis, treatment type, readmission).
      - **t-Student test** for mean comparison across patient groups (e.g., age, length of stay).
    - Development of a **custom scoring function (`calcular_scoring`)** assigning weighted points to each variable based on its relationship with readmission risk.
-   - The enriched and scored dataset is then pushed back to SQL to act as the central integration layer.

 3. **Power BI – Visualization and Insights**
    - Processed data from Python is stored in SQL tables.